 - A student arriving late to class will not be allowed to enter until after the next break.
 The instructor determines break times.
-The students will not accrue hours until they are allowed into class. - No chewing gum, eating, smoking, vaping, or drinking (except water) in the classroom.
-Any container other than a clear water bottle is prohibited. - Talking out of turn, swearing or profanity, sleeping, feet on desk or being disrespectful is unacceptable. - Students are expected to come to class prepared and in dress code, arriving to school with hair and makeup done.
+The students will not accrue hours until they are allowed into class. - No chewing gum, eating, smoking, vaping, or drinking (except water) in the classroom. - Talking out of turn, swearing or profanity, sleeping, feet on desk or being disrespectful is unacceptable. - Students are expected to come to class prepared and in dress code, arriving to school with hair and makeup done.
 Textbooks, writing utensils, paper and the appropriate equipment for the lesson must be available. - The instructor schedules lunch breaks and breaks. - Coats, purses, cell phones, devices and all other items not needed for class must be left in the student's locker. - All students are required to participate in classroom practical application, i.e., being a model for makeup etc.